 Pricing for 100kW solar systems

-The cost of installing a solar system has fallen significantly in recent years thanks to a number of factors, including Australian government support for renewable energy, growing competition between solar panel installers and component manufacturers, and other global manufacturing trends.
-Solar power is now being taken seriously as a cost-effective way to generate clean electricity, and its uptake is expected to increase significantly both in Australia and around the world in the next few years.
+The cost of installing a solar system has fallen significantly in recent years thanks to a number of factors, including Australian government incentives for renewable energy, growing competition between solar panel installers and component manufacturers, and global manufacturing trends.

 Power yields for 100kW solar systems